 Why on earth anybody would manufacture a toxic product like compact fluorescent lamps, let alone convince governments to legislate its use in the name of being ‘environmentally friendly’ is paramount to insanity.
 Even more absurd is the fact that the healthiest form of lighting is the now extinct incandescent bulb!

 Over the years I have been approached by many people who suspect their lights are making them sick; each going into specific detail about the symptoms they experience when they are in close proximity to an energy saving lamp.
 Redness and itching of the skin, a feeling like electricity on the skin to headaches and an inability to concentrate.
 I now suspect, that most of these people were Electrically Sensitive (EHS).
 Of more concern is new research from Germany demonstrating that some of these lights may emit harmful electromagnetic fields that can bring on migraine headaches and epilepsy in susceptible individuals.
 Ironically my own conclusion after researching this topic is that the healthiest type of lighting is the incandescent bulb – yes that’s right, the one that was phased out because it was not energy efficient or environmentally friendly!

 Want to know more?
-I have a Lighting Comparision Chart in my new book Healthy Home, Healthy Family (second edition).
+I have a Lighting Comparision Chart in my book Healthy Home, Healthy Family.